A guide to Walnut Creek ADU building regulations in California

 Generates Rental Income | Provides passive income, offsetting costs or funding expenses. |

-There are a couple of different ways that your ADU can get built
+There are a few of different ways that your ADU can be constructed

 - Traditional Construction involves building from scratch on-site, offering high customization but often taking longer and costing more.